fennsaji/solochain-substrate-template/docs/CUSTOM_SIGNING_IMPLEMENTATION_GUIDE.md

 ## 🎯 **Conclusion**

-Implementing a custom signing method in Substrate requires careful attention to:
+Implementing a metamui signing method in Substrate requires careful attention to:

 1. **Cryptographic Security** - Your algorithm must be secure and properly implemented
 2. **Trait Implementation** - All required traits must be correctly implemented